 According to ACTS-OFW Party-List Rep. Aniceto Bertiz III, “It is evident that many Filipino nurses are still raring to move into America’s highly lucrative labor market.”

 Reality at the Pearl of the Orient

 The underutilization of Filipino Nurses and this massive opportunity in the US strained many Filipino nurses to practice their profession in the United States.
 That lies a more precise explanation, why Filipino nurses chose to be under the hands of Uncle Sam than their own native country.
-Specifically, 150,000 active Filipino registered nurses are currently working in the United States, accounting for 1 out of every 20 registered nurses educated in the philippines.
+More than 150,000 Filipino registered nurses are currently working in the United States, accounting for 1 out of every 20 registered nurses educated in the philippines.